Top 11 Strangest Airports in the World Today

 Background:

-Originally constructed during World War Two, Courchevel airport has evolved into one of the most unique airfields in existence.
-Though it can’t claim to be the highest, or the shortest, or the most rugged - it wades among all of those superlatives with a casual nonchalance that is very - well, French.
+The airport at Courchevel, which was initially built during World War Two, has developed into one of the most distinctive airfields ever built.
+Despite the fact that it cannot claim to be the tallest, shortest, or most rugged, it muddles through all of those superlatives with a casual nonchalance that is distinctly, well, French.

 Why It's Unusual Airport: